-These Reese’s Pieces Cookies are packed with peanut butter and studded with colorful Reese’s Pieces in every bite.
-They’re perfectly soft, quick to throw together and taste amazing with a cold glass of milk.
+These peanut butter Reese’s Pieces Cookies are packed with peanut butter and studded with colorful Reese’s Pieces in every bite.
+They’re perfectly soft, quick to throw together, and taste amazing with a cold glass of milk.

 Jump to:

 Calling all peanut butter lovers, have we got the recipe for you!
-These babies combine the best of both worlds - sweet and salty peanut butter cookies and crunchy Reese’s Pieces candy.
+These Reese's Pieces cookies combine the best of both worlds—sweet and salty peanut butter cookies and crunchy Reese’s Pieces candy.

-- Butter - you want your butter to be at room temperature
+- Butter - you want your butter for the cookie dough to be at room temperature

-- Peanut Butter - either creamy or chunky, as long as you stick to one of the regular “no-stir” types.
+- Peanut Butter - either creamy or chunky peanut butter will work, as long as you stick to one of the regular “no-stir” types.

 - Brown Sugar - brown sugar keeps your cookies softer than granulated sugar, and adds a great flavor.
 It is also slightly acidic so it actually is the ingredient that activates the baking soda.